llvm/llvm-zorg/lnt/docs/intro.rst

  1. 'lit', the LLVM test runner, is available.

- 2. The hosted application is live at http://localhost/perf/.

- 3. lnt/tests/lit.cfg should be modified to have the correct '%email_host' and '%email_to' substitutions.
+ 2. If inside a virtualenv, the virtualenv will need to be activated because the tests want to run Python directly.
+This should be fixed to substitute in the Python that was used to run lit, so the venv doesn't have to be active.

 To run the tests, use, e.g.,